 - Moto G5S Plus

 OnePlus has released OxygenOS 5, which is based on Android 8.0 Oreo, for the OnePlus 3 and 3T.
-The OnePlus 5 and the recently-released OnePlus 5T got update in early February.
+The OnePlus 5 and the recently released OnePlus 5T got updated in early February, and are now also receiving the update to Android 8.1 Oreo.
 Unfortunately, older devices, like the OnePlus 2 and X, appear to have been left behind.

 - OnePlus 5T